givemepower8/Phaser3Practices/docs/COC.md

 Funneling is to create the path so to guild the troop to go to the expected location by breaking walls and eliminating those distractions at the right timing.
 For example, wall breaker creates a funnel after breaking the first layer of the base.
 Bowlers, air troops can create funnels as they can destroy buildings massively.

-Sometimes, heros will launch suicide attack to destroy defensing system to create some funnels for attacking troops.
+Sometimes, heros will launch suicide attack to destroy defensing structures to create the funnels for attacking troops.

-How to create the funnel,

-Baby dragons and wizards are often used to create funnels.
+Creating the funnel depends on the attacking strategy.
 For example,

-- clear the outside buildings.
+- clear the outside buildings
-- use wall breaker
+- clear one corner with the eagle artillery
-- use jump spell
+- use wall breaker, stone slammer or jump spell so the troops can get close to the core

+Baby dragons and wizards are often used to clear the outside buildings.
+Wizards is a bit expensive as 6 wizards takes up 24 housing capacity but one baby dragon only takes 10 housing capacity which usually can take a few building without air defence.

+Heros with queen charge can clear two outsides of base or with wall breaker they can clear one corner of the base to create the L shape so the attacking troops will be more effective to destroy the buildings.

 ### TH 8 Strategies